Effects of self-avoidance on the packing of stiff rods on ellipsoids: Introduction

-In the context of plant tissue, cellulose fibrils are deposited along the orientation of microtubuls (MT) on the cells' membrane \cite{burk2002alteration}.
+In the context of plant tissue, cellulose fibrils are deposited along the orientation of microtubules (MT) on the cells' membrane \cite{burk2002alteration}.
 These fibrils, being the main mechanical load carriers, set the mechanical properties of the cell wall.
-Thus any anisotropy in their orientation and deposition, results in an anisotropic response of the cell to internal and external loads.
+Thus, any anisotropy in their orientation and deposition, results in an anisotropic response of the cell to internal and external loads.
 This serves as the underlying mechanism for cell shape regulation.
 As the MT orientation decides the orientation of cellulose fibrils, the question becomes that of understanding what sets the MT orientation at the single cell level.
 It was suggested that MT sense directly the mechanical stress on the cell wall \cite{uyttewaal2012mechanical}.
 On the other hand, the mechanism by which the stress on the cell wall affects the membrane \cite{fisher1998extending,somerville2004toward} is not completely clear.
 Application of stress on the wall seems to affect the mechanical response only after a delay of several hours \cite{sahaf2016rheology}, suggesting an integral (thus time delayed) mechanism, which is common in other growth regulation mechanisms {\cite{oh2014cell,chaiwanon2016information}}.
 Alternatively, the cell's shape anisotropy is suggested to play a dominant role in the ordering of MTs.
-The last two approaches are closely related, as integral over strain results with shape seen.
+The last two approaches are closely related, as an integral over the strain results with the shape observed.
 Hence, we aim to identify the leading effects of cell shape on the disordered-aligned transition of MT.
-As MTs do not cross each other, and tend to align together, and this interaction cannot be disregarded.
-Thus we study the manner by which cell anisotropy, filament stiffness, and self avoidance affect the ordered/disordered transitions.
+As MTs cannot cross each other and tend to align together, this interaction cannot be disregarded.
+Thus, we study the manner by which cell anisotropy, filament stiffness, and self-avoidance affect the order-disorder transitions.